Gargik283/fruit_classification_model_CNN/README.md

 └── .gitignore
 ```

-> The trained `.keras` model is not stored directly in this GitHub repository because of GitHub file-size limitations.
+> The trained `.keras` model is not included directly in the GitHub repository because of GitHub file-size limitations.
 The model can be hosted separately and loaded by the Streamlit application.

 ## 💻 Run Locally

-Clone the repository:
+### 1. Clone the repository

 ```bash
 git clone YOUR_GITHUB_REPOSITORY_LINK
 cd Fresh-Rotten-Classifier
 ```

-Create and activate a virtual environment:
+### 2. Create a virtual environment

 ```bash
 py -3.11 -m venv venv
 ```

-Windows PowerShell:
+### 3. Activate the environment

+**Windows PowerShell:**

 ```bash
 .\venv\Scripts\Activate.ps1
 ```

-Install dependencies:
+### 4. Install dependencies

 ```bash
 pip install -r requirements.txt
 ```

-Run the application:
+### 5. Run the Streamlit app

 ```bash
 streamlit run app.py